ru4ls/ComfyUI_Qwen_Image/README.md

 ![Text-to-Image Example](media/ComfyUI_Qwen_Image-t2i.png)

-### Image Editing with Mask
+### Image Editing
-Edit an existing image by applying a mask to specify which areas to modify:
+Edit an existing image with a text instruction:
 - Original Image: an image of a dog
-- Mask: None
 - Prompt: "the dog is wearing a red t-shirt and a retro glasses while eating the hamburger"

 ![Image-to-Image Example](media/ComfyUI_Qwen_Image-i2i.png)